Mutuba/rails_url_shortener_app/README.md

 * Ruby Urls shortner app that accepts a csv file and uploads creating a batch containing all the url.

+* The application uses action cable to broadcast upload progress to the UI

 * This application uses Ruby version 3.0.2 To install, use rvm or rbenv.

 * RVM